-Name Option-based awards - Value vested during the year (1) (\$) Share-based awards - Value vested during the year (\$) (2) Non-equity incentive plan compensation - Value earned during the year (\$) Graham Richardson CFO Nil Nil Nil Zach Allwright, VP Projects & Evaluations Nil Nil Nil Thomas Bissig, VP Exploration Nil Nil Nil Aaron Cohn, VP & Country Manager, USA Nil 83,333 Nil
+Name Option-based awards - Value vested during the year (1) (\$) Share-based awards - Value vested during the year (\$) (2) Non-equity incentive plan compensation - Value earned during the year (\$) Paul Harbidge CEO and Director Nil 87,887 450,000 Graham Richardson CFO Nil 28,075 137,500 Zach Allwright VP Projects & Evaluations Nil 28,075 137,500 Thomas Bissig VP Exploration Nil 24,414 62,500 Aaron Cohn VP & Country Manager, USA Nil 30,976 149,386

-1. The value of Options that vested during the financial year ended December 31, 2022 was determined by multiplying the number of Options that vested during such financial year by the difference between the exercise price of the Options and the closing price of the Common Shares on the relevant stock exchange on each respective vesting date.

-2. The value of share-based awards that vested during the financial year ended December 31, 2022 was determined by multiplying the number of share-based awards that vested during such financial year by the closing price of the Common Shares on the TSX on each respective vesting date.
+- 1. The value of Options that vested during the financial year ended December 31, 2024, was determined by multiplying the number of Options that vested during such financial year by the difference between the exercise price of the Options and the closing price of the Common Shares on the relevant stock exchange on each respective vesting date. - The value of share-based awards that vested during the financial year ended December 31, 2024, was determined by multiplying the number of share-based awards that vested during such financial year by the closing price of the Common Shares on the TSX on each respective vesting date. - 3.
+Assumes a foreign exchange rate of 1.44 USD: CAD for USD based compensation.